 Sense about Science ? equipping people to make sense of science and evidence

-On Friday 8th April 2016, Sense About Science ran a Standing up for Science media workshop at the University of Manchester.
-We were joined by 40 early career researchers (ECRs) representing different organisations and fields for a day of dynamic discussion.
+On Friday 24th June 2016, we ran a Standing up for Science workshop hosted by the University of Warwick.
+We were joined by fantastic panellists and 40 enthusiastic early career researchers (ECRs) representing different organisations and fields for a day of dynamic discussion.